zilishen/documentation/content/nms/admin-guides/configuration/configure-telemetry.md

 #### Opt Out of Web Analytics During Provisioning

 During provisioning or upgrade, administrators will see a notice about web analytics collection with an option to opt out.
 This notice includes a link to F5’s official [Privacy Notice](https://www.f5.com/company/policies/privacy-notice).
-Administrators can opt out by clicking the provided link or later by accessing the user menu in the top-right corner of the screen and selecting the option to disable data collection.
+Administrators can opt out by selecting the provided link.

 #### Disable Web Analytics